dawn0125/LineRoughness/README.md

   - conda install scipy

 ### How to Use: ###
+  1. Change sourcePath to the directory where all your folders will be saved
-  1. Change image directory to the path with the folder of images
+  2. Change the inDir to the folder of your images
-  2. set show_thresh, save_thresh, and show_contours to True/False accordingly
-  3. change thresh directory
-  4. set scale if it is different from the current input
+  3. Set scale if it is different from current number

 ### Tips: ###
 - For manual thresholding, you can use ImageJ or FIJI prior to estimate threshold values: